jpeckjr/APP_Data_Transformation_AI/README.md

 4. Use pip to install the python libraries that will be needed:
    Flask,Pandas,re,openai,os, werkzeug.utils,send2trash

-5. Create an OpenAI account and create and API key: https://platform.openai.com/api-keys
+5. Create an OpenAI account and create and API key: https://platform.openai.com/api-keys (API key will go on line 95 of APP.py file)